Prompt

 Guide

 Questions 1 and 2 can be solved by looking for a packet with “Standard query” in the info column (packet #4).
-Once found, expanding the packet dissectors for DNS will yield the answers.
+Once found, expanding the packet dissectors for Domain Name System (DNS) will yield the answers.

 Questions 3 – 5 can be solved by looking for a packet with “Standard query response” in the info column (packet #5).
-Once found, expanding the packet dissectors for DNS will yield the answers.
+When you click on the packet, it will say “(response)” next to the DNS portion of the frame (indicated in the image below with a red circle).
+Once found, expand the packet dissectors for the ‘Answers’ section under DNS.

 Other Resources to Learn about DNS: